 The Hiwassee Loop train ride is a 50-mile roundtrip through the beautiful lower Hiwassee River gorge.
-This 5-hour trip takes you to the top of the famous Hiwassee Loop, where you can enjoy stunning views of the river below.
+This 4-hour trip takes you to the top of the famous Hiwassee Loop, where you can enjoy stunning views of the river below.

 This car was manufactured by the Budd Company in 1954 for the Canadian Pacific.
 This series of Dome-Observation were named after a Canadian national or provincial park.
 The Algonquin Park was named after the Algonquin Indian tribe.
 These cars would feature three bedrooms, a lounge area, the observation area, and the upper dome area.
 Both the dome and observation area allow for spectacular views of the passing scenery.
 It was used on the transcontinental train, “The Canadian,” which operated over Kicking Horse Pass and Rogers Pass.
 It was transferred to Via Rail in 1978.
 It was later sold into private ownership, and is currently leased to TVRM.